 Attorneys are required to keep your secrets.
 And so there are rules.
 And these are confidentiality rules.
 Basically, they say that if you tell anything to your attorney, they can’t tell it to anybody else, unless you authorize it.

-Today, on this podcast, we’ll be talking about conflicts of interest.
+Today, on this article, we’ll be talking about conflicts of interest.
 Now, I’m not going to go into a lot of the complexities of the rules.
 Those are for lawyers.
 Let’s just keep it simple.
 For ordinary people like you and me, even though I’m a lawyer, still, I need to put on my my regular person hat here, because it’s regular people that really have to understand when these rules kick into play.
 I will not be covering the conflict of interest rules related to government organizations, you know, to people who work for the government and the different arrangements they have for that.
 What I will be talking about is when a regular person hires an attorney, what kind of things does the attorney need to be on guard about?

 So it basically flows from the idea that attorneys are required to keep your secrets.
 And so there are rules.
 And these are confidentiality rules.
 Basically, they say that if you tell anything to your attorney, they can’t tell it to anybody else, unless you authorize it.
 And this is behind what is called the attorney client privilege.
 That means that you can tell me all the secrets you have and I am barred from telling your secrets to anybody, unless you authorize it.